CtrlK

 Specificity

 Lists multiple specific concrete actions: outcome statement design, key result measurement, scoring discipline, mid-quarter recalibration, distinguishing sandbagged vs aspirational vs stretch OKRs.
-Goes beyond naming the domain to describe specific practices and anti-patterns.
+Goes beyond naming a domain to enumerate distinct capabilities.

 3 / 3